What-Is-A-Username/barcode-identifier-api/README.md

 # Barrel API

-The Barrel API is the backend server API powering the [Barrel app](https://github.com/clwillhuang/barrel).
+The Barrel API is the backend server API powering the [Barrel app](https://barrel.utsc.utoronto.ca/app).

 It is a web service, provided as a Django web API, which allows biological researchers to collaboratively work on DNA barcoding projects through a shared server platform.

 The project is still under active development and testing.
-For downloadable releases, visit our [main repository](https://github.com/clwillhuang/barrel).
+In the future, downloadable releases will be available at our [main repository](https://github.com/clwillhuang/barrel).

 ## Quickstart